The IT Guide to Working Remotely During Metro’s SafeTrack Shutdowns

 - May 13, 2016

-Editor's note: WMATA released its revised SafeTrack repair schedule May 19.
-Single tracking begins June 4 on the Orange and Silver lines.
-Read ahead to plan ahead!
+Editor's note: WMATA released its revised SafeTrack repair schedule (below) May 19, 2016.

 Ready or not, here it comes: SafeTrack.
 The once beloved, now bemoaned, Metro system in the Washington, DC, area is going to finally get the track safety repairs it badly needs.
 But, to do it, large segments of Metro lines will be shut down for week-long repairs over the next year.
 And you thought your commute was bad already?